 \subsubsection{Registration based on \texorpdfstring{$\alpha$}{a}-AMD}

-A monomodal image registration method based on iterative gradient descent optimisation of $\alpha$-AMD has shown very good and robust performance~\cite{lindbladLinearTimeDistances2014,ofverstedtFastRobustSymmetric2019}.
-The properties of $\alpha$-AMD, a symmetric distance measure between images which combines intensity and spatial information, enable to achieve a larger convergence region around the global optimum than commonly used similarity measures that are based on statistics or intensity differences of overlapping points.
-Registration based on minimisation of $\alpha$-AMD has been successfully applied in a variety of monomodal scenarios \cite{ofverstedtFastRobustSymmetric2019,pielawskiCoMIRContrastiveMultimodal2020,solorzanoAutomaticProteinCoExpression2021}, which motivates our decision to include it in this study for the registration of the generated monomodal image pairs.
+A monomodal image registration method based on iterative gradient descent optimisation of $\alpha$-AMD has shown very good and robust performance~\cite{lindbladLinearTimeDistances2014,ofverstedtFastRobustSymmetric2019}. $\alpha$-AMD is a symmetric distance measure between images, which combines intensity and spatial information.
+Its properties enable to achieve a larger convergence region around the global optimum, compared to commonly used similarity measures that are based on statistics or intensity differences of overlapping points.
+Registration based on minimisation of $\alpha$-AMD has been successfully applied in a variety of monomodal scenarios~\cite{ofverstedtFastRobustSymmetric2019,pielawskiCoMIRContrastiveMultimodal2020,solorzanoAutomaticProteinCoExpression2021}, which motivates our decision to include it in this study for the registration of the generated monomodal image pairs.